freenas/freenas-docs/userguide/plugins.rst

   file.

 * :literal:`"icon":` Most plugins will have a specific icon.
-Search the web and save the icon to the :file:`icons/` directory as a :file:`.png`.
+Search the web and save the icon to the :file:`iocage-plugin-index/icons/` directory as a :file:`.png`.
 The naming convention is :file:`pluginname.png`.
-For example, the :guilabel:`Transmission` plugin has the icon file :file:`transmission.png`.
+For example, the :guilabel:`Madsonic` plugin has the icon file :file:`madsonic.png`.

 * :literal:`"description":` Describe the plugin in a single sentence.